AdobeDocs/commerce-operations.en/help/upgrade/implementation/perform-upgrade.md

    bin/magento cron:run --group=consumers
    ```

    Wait for the cron job to complete.
-You can monitor the status of the job with the `ps aux | grep 'bin/magento queue'` command.
+You can monitor the status of the job with a process viewer or by running the `ps aux | grep 'bin/magento queue'` command multiple times until all processes complete.

 1. Create a backup of the `composer.json` file.